sahilgagvani/Playlist-Automator/README.md

 # Playlist Automator (for Spotify)

 Playlist Automator is a Python script designed to automate the creation and management of Spotify playlists based on user-defined criteria.
-Leveraging the Spotipy library, it interacts seamlessly with the Spotify Web API to perform tasks such as retrieving user playlists, searching for tracks, and creating new playlists.
+Leveraging the Spotipy library, it interacts seamlessly with the Spotify Web API to perform tasks such as retrieving user playlists, searching for tracks, and creating new playlists.

 ## Features

-- **User Authentication**: Securely authenticate with Spotify using OAuth, ensuring user data privacy.
+- **User Authentication**: Securely authenticate with Spotify using OAuth, ensuring user data privacy.
-- **Playlist Retrieval**: Fetch and display existing user playlists.
+- **Playlist Retrieval**: Fetch and display existing user playlists.
-- **Track Search**: Search for tracks based on various parameters like artist, album, or track name.
+- **Track Search**: Search for tracks based on various parameters like artist, album, or track name.
-- **Playlist Creation**: Create new playlists and add selected tracks to them.
+- **Playlist Creation**: Create new playlists and add selected tracks to them.

 ## Prerequisites

-- **Python 3.x**: Ensure you have Python 3.x installed on your system.
+- **Python 3.x**: Ensure you have Python 3.x installed on your system.
-- **Spotipy Library**: Install Spotipy, a lightweight Python library for the Spotify Web API.
+- **Spotipy Library**: Install Spotipy, a lightweight Python library for the Spotify Web API.
-- **Spotify Developer Account**: Register an application to obtain your `client_id` and `client_secret`.
+- **Spotify Developer Account**: Register an application to obtain your `client_id` and `client_secret`.

 ## Installation